modeldatarcn/modeldatarcn.github.io/steering_com.md

 real-time operational forecasting.
 Dr. Mullendore teaches graduate-level classes in NWP and is a member of the Unidata Strategic Advisory Committee.

-### Eliza Murillo, Univeristy of Oklahoma, School of Meteorology
+### Elisa Murillo, Univeristy of Oklahoma, School of Meteorology
-Ms. Murillo is pursuing her PHD at OU.
+Ms. Murillo is a PhD student in the School of Meteorology at the University of Oklahoma working with Dr. Cameron Homeyer.
+Her research interests focus on tropopause-penetrating convection, and her model experience includes a variety of science objectives, such as idealized sensitivity studies of mesoscale models and global ensemble models (e.g. CESM).

 ### Douglas Schuster, NCAR, Computational & Information System Laboratory, co-PI
 Mr. Schuster is the manager for the Data Engineering and Curation Section at NCAR,